bcnataly/portfolio/4_Project_PowerBI-DAX/README.md

 ## 📌 Project Overview

-Perú CarHub, a car dealership based in Peru, requires a visual report to track its sales.
-This project uses an interactive dashboard to highlight the key drivers of sales performance and the least contributing factors.
-The project will use Power BI to leverage data aggregations and advanced DAX functions to deliver actionable insights.
+Perú CarHub, a car dealership based in Peru, requires two visual reports to monitor sales and customer activity.
+This project leverages two interactive dashboards: one highlighting the key drivers of sales performance and areas with lower impact, and another showcasing customer purchasing behavior.
+By utilizing Power BI’s data modeling, aggregation, and advanced DAX functions, the project delivers actionable insights to support strategic decision‑making.

 ## 🛠️ Tools & Technologies
 - **Power BI Desktop**
   - **Power Query** –  Data preparation and transformation
   - **Model View** – Management of relationships and data model structure.
-  - **DAX (Data Analysis Expressions)** – Creation of measures, calculated columns, advanced calculations and analysis.
+  - **DAX (Data Analysis Expressions)** – Creation of advanced measures and calculated columns for analysis.
-  - **Report View** – Design of interactive dashboard and KPI visualization.
+  - **Report View** – Design of interactive dashboards and KPI visualization.
 - **GitHub** – Version control and public repository hosting.

 ## 📁Included Files